tsitu0/secure-interview-platform/README.md

 # Hirely — Secure Technical Interview Platform (Prototype)
-Hirely is a prototype built around a simple idea: technical interviews should be fair, secure, and consistent, but today’s remote interviews make that almost impossible.
-Cheating is extremely easy through hidden devices, remote helpers, or off-screen tools.
-Hardware quality is different for every candidate, and a noisy home environment can ruin someone’s performance.
-Remote interviews are convenient, but they do not create a level playing field.
+Hirely is a prototype backend for running consistent, fair technical interviews.
+Today’s remote interviews suffer from easy cheating, uneven hardware, and noisy environments; Hirely moves the session to a monitored testing center with standardized equipment and connectivity.

-Hirely keeps the interview exactly the same but changes where it happens.
-Instead of interviewing from home, the candidate checks in at a secure, proctored testing center.
-They sit at a monitored workstation with controlled hardware, stable internet, and a quiet space.
-The interviewer can stay remote or show up in person, and the interview format stays the same.
-The only difference is that cheating becomes extremely difficult and every candidate gets the same testing conditions.
+Candidates check in at a proctored workstation, while interviewers can stay remote or attend in person.
+The interview format stays familiar, but the environment is controlled and cheating becomes far harder.

-The long term vision is simple.
-Imagine these testing centers existing across the country and in major tech hubs.
-Companies could send candidates to the nearest site and run interviews remotely, or they could visit the center in person for on-site rounds.
-It would work like taking the SAT, but for technical interviews, and it would finally give everyone the same environment.
+The roadmap is a network of testing centers across major hubs, similar to SAT test sites, so companies can schedule remote or on-site rounds with predictable conditions.

-This project is the backend foundation for that idea.
-I am building the scheduling system using Express.js and MongoDB to handle interview blocks, generated time slots, reservations, check-ins, and live interview status.
-This backend will later connect to a full MERN platform with proctor tools and monitoring features.
+This repo contains the scheduling foundation built with Express.js and MongoDB: interview blocks, generated time slots, reservations, check-ins, and live status.
+It will later connect to a full MERN platform with proctoring and monitoring features.

 ## Local setup